unChaz/sci-fi-5e/srd/classes/warlock.md

 ##### Armor of Shadows

-You can cast *mage armor* on yourself at will, without expending a spell slot or material components.
+You can cast *mage armor* on yourself at will, without expending a tek skill slot or material components.

 ##### Ascendant Step

 *Prerequisite: 9th level*

-You can cast *levitate* on yourself at will, without expending a spell slot or material components.
+You can cast *levitate* on yourself at will, without expending a tek skill slot or material components.

 ##### Beast Speech

-You can cast *speak with animals* at will, without expending a spell slot.
+You can cast *speak with animals* at will, without expending a tek skill slot.

 ##### Beguiling Influence